 Fall 2018 UPDATE:

-In late October, I will attend the Austin Screenwriting Conference, earning an all-access Producer's Badge by reading and reviewing nearly 60 screenplays.
+In late October, I attended the Austin Screenwriting Conference, earning an all-access Producer's Badge by reading and reviewing nearly 60 screenplays.
 I received a grant to cover travel and lodging from University of the Arts President's Fund For Excellence.

 A tech/film start up specializing in VR and AR has asked me to join their team as Chief Content Officer.
 I will be in charge of sourcing and developing feature film and new media projects.